adobe/spectrum-web-components/packages/dropzone/README.md

 ## Accessibility

 When actions, e.g. copy/paste, can be enacted directly on the `<sp-dropzone>` element itself, be sure to supply a `tabindex` so that keyboard users can find this interaction in the tab order.
-For screen readers, supply appropriate `role` and `aria-label` attributes to clarify what these actions are and how to complete them.

-Also be sure that screen readers announce what was added to the dropzone.
-How this is achieved depends on what is displayed after the files are added.
-If the dropzone is replaced by the item added, direct focus onto that item by including the appropriate `role` and `aria-label` attributes.
+For screen readers, be sure to announce what the actions are, how to complete them, and when they are completed by supplying the appropriate `role` and `aria-label` attributes.